openfootball/openfootball.github.io/questions.md

 #### Q: Where can I get (download) pre-built `football.db`, `worldcup.db`, `england.db` etc. copies?

-A: You can get (download) pre-built single-file SQLite databases (working anywhere, that is, Windows, Mac, Linux, etc.) copies on the ["Build Releases"](https://github.com/openfootball/build/releases) page.
+A: You can get (download) pre-built single-file SQLite databases (working anywhere, that is, Windows, Mac, Linux, etc.) copies on the [Build Releases](https://github.com/openfootball/build/releases) page.

 #### Q: How can I get started building my own up-to-date copy using the latest datasets?

-A: See the ["How to Build Your Own Copy"](http://openfootball.github.io/build.html) page to get started building your own copy.
+A: See the [How to Build Your Own Copy](http://openfootball.github.io/build.html) page to get started building your own copy.
 Not really a tutorial (step-by-step guide).
 Sorry, still the early days.
 Just start and if you have questions or commentary as you go along post them to the forum / mailing list maybe someone can help you out.
 All the best.